Updated August 11, 2020.

 the facts of each case [must] be closely examined to ensure that allowing an appeal will not wrongly fragment the case….
 A court should also examine whether [certification] will advance the interests of judicial administration and public policy.

-Id. at 395 (internal quotation marks omitted).
-The factors to be considered include:
+Long, 50 Mass.
+App.
+Ct. at 395 (internal quotation marks omitted).
+The factors to be considered when ruling on a motion for entry of separate final judgment under Rule 54(b) include:

 whether “any hardship or injustice will result if the plaintiff is required to try its case … before securing appellate review,” whether intermediate review of the judgment certified will or “will not simplify, shorten or expedite the trial of any of the other claims still pending in the [trial] [c]ourt,” and whether the questions sought to be raised by the appeal might “become moot if the [trier of fact ultimately found] … for the [appellee].”